colbs255/JavaOne/presentations/Java_after_11.md

 ---
 # Comparison Method Violates its General Contract!
 - Why?
 Your comparator has a bug.
-Sort call migth throw this exception if it notices the failure
+Sort call might throw this exception if it notices the failure
 - Comparator rules
     - must impose a total ordering of values (ordering relation valid for all pairs)
 - Error 1: int overflow with subtraction